🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 These are must-haves so you don't get stranded!
 I know all too well what that's like.
 I got stranded once, and my parents used it to teach me a valuable lesson.

-While teens, a friend and I got stranded on a little island near our home all because we didn't check the gas or bring any with us.
-Our parents knew we were okay, so they left us there a while to teach us a lesson.
-And I learned one, too!
+While teens, a friend and I got stranded on a little island near our home because we didn't check the gas or bring any with us.
+Our parents knew we were okay, so they left us there for a while to teach us a lesson—and I learned one, too!

 Okay.
 There you have it.
 This is a long pre-launch checklist.
 But, like my dad said, you just can't be over-prepared.
 So bookmark this page, or print the list and tape it to your fridge.
 By following the checklist, you'll be safer out on the water.